 1. Monitoring Driver Behavior Carefully

-As a fleet manager, it is your responsibility to assure that your drivers are strictly following safety rules at all times.
-Take the responsibility for the safety of your employees and ensure that discipline is stringently maintained.
-Do not overlook unsafe actions and monitor the behavior of all drivers in order to keep the employees safe and the fleet running smoothly.
+As a fleet manager, it is your responsibility to ensure that your drivers are strictly following safety rules at all times.
+Take responsibility for the safety of your employees and ensure that discipline is stringently maintained.
+Do not overlook unsafe actions and monitor the behavior of all drivers to keep the employees safe and the fleet running smoothly.
 You can use mobile-based fleet management software to collect driver behavior data and score the drivers based on their driving habits and actions such as speeding, rapid acceleration, and hard braking so fleets can eliminate safety risks.

 1. Tracking of Asset Location Easily